freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Block.md

 ## Block.ShuffleTrials() Method

-The method which shuffles the order of trials (excluding the fixed ones) making up the block
+This method shuffles the order of trials (excluding the fixed ones) making up the block.

 ```csharp
 public void ShuffleTrials();